 INDUSTRY NEWSMjøstårnet Becomes World’s Tallest Timber Building Lumber Industry Looks Forward to Strong Spring Increased Calls For Seattle to Leverage Mass Timber to Solve Its Housing Crisis Factory Builder in New England Maximizes Efficiency With Technology

-INSIGHTS FROM THE COMPETITIONSteel-Based BONE Structure a Growing Threat in Single-Family Sector
+INSIGHTS ON THE COMPETITIONSteel-Based BONE Structure a Growing Threat in Single-Family Sector

 Think Wood Integrates, Promotes Wood, Naturally Messaging

 Think Wood has begun transitioning Wood, Naturally content over to thinkwood.com.
 By leveraging its popular online channels and platforms, Think Wood’s goal is to provide targeted audiences with a quality experience that highlights the benefits of wood in appearance and structural applications, indoors and outdoors, in all segments within the residential and commercial construction and design verticals.

 The combined content of Think Wood and Wood, Naturally will connect exterior and finishing lumber information with contractors, building owners and remodelers who are seeking information on building and designing with wood and lumber products.

 Stay tuned for future updates and announcements as we continue to feature more residential content on Think Wood’s website.